johnwilson/bytengine_docs/docs/cmdfs.rst

 database.newdir
 ---------------

-**database.newdir** reates a directory at the given path.
+**database.newdir** creates a directory at the given path.
 Paths are unix/linux style paths (i.e. with forward slash separator) and the last element in the path will be the name of the directory.
 The **root directory ('/')** is created by default and cannot be modified.